Zahraa02/Pakistan-Ecommerce-Sales-Analytics-Dashboard-with-R-and-Shiny/README.md

 ---

-## 💡 Why This Matters
-This dashboard transforms raw e-commerce data from Pakistan (2017) into **clear, actionable insights** about customer behavior, product trends, and payment preferences.
-By visualizing transaction data, it helps identify which categories and discount strategies drive performance — providing **practical takeaways** for business and policy decisions in emerging markets.

-Beyond this specific case, it demonstrates how **data visualization and dashboard design** can turn large, complex datasets into interactive insights — a **critical skill for data-driven decision-making** across industries.

----

 ## 💼 Business Questions Answered
 - Which product categories and payment methods contributed most to total sales performance in 2017?
 - How did monthly sales trends change throughout the year, and what periods showed peak activity?